 The esophagus is the muscular tube that connects your mouth to your stomach.
-The veins in your lower esophagus can become swollen when blood flow to the liver is reduced.
-This may be due to scar tissue or a blood clot.
+The veins in your lower esophagus near the stomach can become swollen when blood flow to the liver is reduced.
+This may be due to scar tissue or a blood clot within the liver.

-When blood flow is obstructed, blood builds up in other blood vessels nearby, including those in your lower esophagus.
-However, these veins are much smaller and incapable of carrying large amounts of blood.
+When liver blood flow is obstructed, blood builds up in other blood vessels nearby, including those in your lower esophagus.
+However, these veins are much smaller, and they’re incapable of carrying large amounts of blood.
 They dilate and swell as a result of the increased blood flow.

 The swollen veins are known as esophageal varices.

 Esophageal varices may leak blood and eventually rupture.
-This can lead to severe bleeding and life-threatening complications.
+This can lead to severe bleeding and life-threatening complications, including death.
 When this happens, it’s a medical emergency.
 Call 911 or go to the nearest emergency room right away if you’re showing symptoms of bleeding esophageal varices.

 Esophageal varices are unlikely to cause symptoms unless they have ruptured.
 When this happens, you may experience: